EarnestResearch/yambda/README.md

 ### Building

-The default make target will compile and test the executables defined in `package.yaml`.
+The default make target will compile and test the executables defined in `aws-lambda-haskell-runtime-client.cabal`.
 You can find the produced artifacts in the `build` directory.

 ```
 make